 For more information that is related to DNS support for IPv6, refer to System Administration Guide: Naming and Directory Services (DNS, NIS, and LDAP).

-Servers that run multiple critical services require special attention.
+Note - Servers that run multiple critical services require special attention.
 Ensure that the network is working properly.
 Also ensure that all critical services are ported to IPv6.
 Then, add the server's IPv6 address to the DNS database.

 The IPv6 implementation supports a number of tunnel configurations to serve as transition mechanisms as your network migrates to a mix of IPv4 and IPv6.
 Tunnels enable isolated IPv6 networks to communicate.
 Because most of the Internet runs IPv4, IPv6 packets from your site need to travel across the Internet through tunnels to destination IPv6 networks.